 I’m always getting asked, “how I do it all”.
 My answer is always Jesus.
 He is the anchor to my soul, the beginning and the end.
 There are many many days where honestly, I don’t want to do any of it.
 Being a Mama, Wifey, and CEO of Uptown is a lot of work.
 The work is never-ending, and if you take a day off it feels like taking two steps back.

-Recently, over the last few weeks I have been feeling like I am constantly on a short fuse with the boys.
-I wake up yelling, and I got to sleep yelling at them!
-I’m pretty sure I am yelling in my sleep too!
-For whatever reason I feel like they both hit the age where things just go in one year and straight out the other…or for example when I call their name, it seems like they don’t even have a name, they just keep going, or doing what ever it is that they are doing.
+Recently, over the last few weeks, I have been feeling like I am constantly on a short fuse with the boys.
+I wake up yelling, and I go to sleep yelling at them!
+I’m pretty sure I am yelling in my sleep too.
+For whatever reason I feel like they both hit the age where things just go in one ear and straight out the other…or for example when I call their name, it seems like they don’t even have a name, they just keep going or doing whatever it is that they are doing.

-I wanna encourage you today, to be slow to speak and quick to love with EVERYONE around you.
+I want to encourage you today, to be slow to speak.
 It’s easy to get so upset with our kids after we have told them the same thing over and over and over again.
-But lets not forget, the apple doesn’t fan far from the tree, and yes I totally went there.
+But let’s not forget, the apple doesn’t fall far from the tree, and yes I totally went there.

 Have a great day!